Cpl Justin McLoud

 Airlifted to Camp Leatherneck, crews stabilized Cpl McLoud for his flight to Landstuhl, Germany.
 Waking four days later in Bethesda Naval Medical Center he would spend five weeks there before being transferred to Balboa Hospital in San Diego, where he endured more than 50 surgeries.

-Justin enjoys spending time with his wife Amber and their young son Desmond.
+Justin enjoys spending time with his son Desmond and his wife Alaina.
 He enjoys history and outdoor activities, fishing and snowboarding.
 With plans to become a teacher in the future, Justin is looking forward to attending college to obtain a degree in history.

 When asked what having a home from Homes For Our Troops means to him, Justin shared the following, “One of the first concerns my wife and I had after my injury was trying to figure out where we could live that was adapted for me but also a nice home for our young son…HFOT has lifted that burden.
 Thank you for your support it means a lot to my family and me.”